dart-lang/site-www/src/_guides/language/language-tour.md

 {% comment %}
 PENDING: add info about support for Iterable, Future, Stream?
-Those can't be initialized using iterables, but they do have special support...
+Those can't be initialized using literals, but they do have special support.
 {% endcomment %}

 Because every variable in Dart refers to an object—an instance of a